swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/04_2_wtccc1_cocalc.md

 Wow.
 Take a pause.
 And realize what you've done.

 Back then there wasn't much on analyses _after_ a GWAS, nowadays there are many post-GWAS analyses methods.
-We will cover them in the next Chapter \@ref(post_gwas).
+We will cover them in the next Chapter \@ref(post-gwas).

 <script>
 title=document.getElementById('header');